 Monsaraz is a prime example of a medieval village that has been brought back to life through tourism in a good way.
-It’s one of the finalists in the Monumental Villages category, possibly because it’s considered to be an open-air museum and possibly because of its castle.
+It won the Monumental Villages category, possibly because it’s considered to be an open-air museum and possibly because of its castle.

 Whatever the reason, with cobbled streets, whitewashed buildings, ancient archways and stunning views over the Alentejo plains and Alqueva reservoir, the photo opportunities in Monsaraz are endless.